Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is satisfactory academic progress (SAP)?

-SAP is a process that schools use to determine if a student is meeting their requirements while working toward a degree or certificate.
-Every school has its own SAP policy, which students must follow to stay eligible to receive federal student aid.
+Satisfactory academic progress is a process that schools use to determine if a student is meeting their requirements while working toward a degree or certificate.
+Every school has its own satisfactory academic progress policy, which students must follow to stay eligible to receive federal student aid.
 For example, a school might expect you to maintain a certain grade-point average or complete a certain number of credits each year.
-Check your school’s website or contact your school’s financial aid office to learn about its SAP policy.
+Check your school’s website or contact your school’s financial aid office to learn about its satisfactory academic progress policy.

 What is a scholarship?

-A scholarship is a monetary gift that can help you pay for college or career school.
+A scholarship is a monetary gift that can help you pay for college, career school, or trade school.
 Unlike student loans, you don’t need to pay back a scholarship.
-Scholarships can be merit-based, specific to particular groups of people, or based on financial need.
+Scholarships can be merit based, specific to particular groups of people, or based on financial need.
 They can be offered by schools, individuals, employers, private companies, nonprofits, professional and social organizations, and community and religious groups.
 When you’re looking for scholarships, pay close attention to deadlines and keep in mind that you may be eligible for some scholarships just by filling out the Free Application for Federal Student Aid (FAFSA®) form.
 To look for scholarships online, try the U.S. Department of Labor’s free scholarship search tool.

 What is the Standard Repayment Plan?

 The Standard Repayment Plan is a student loan repayment plan with fixed payment amounts that will pay off your loans within 10 years (or up to 30 years for consolidation loans).
-All borrowers are eligible for the Standard Repayment Plan.
+All Direct Loan and Federal Family Education Loan (FFEL) borrowers are eligible for the Standard Repayment Plan.
 To compare all federal student loan repayment plans, use Loan Simulator.

 What is a subsidized loan?